EthanJamesLew/saw-script/doc/manual/manual.md

 ## Loading and Storing Terms

-Most frequently, `Term` values in SAWScript come from Cryptol, JVM, or LLVM programs, or some transformation thereof.
+Most frequently, `Term` values in SAWScript come from Cryptol, JVM, LLVM, or MIR programs, or some transformation thereof.
 However, it is also possible to obtain them from various other sources.

 * `parse_core : String -> Term` parses a `String` containing a term in
 SAWCore syntax, returning a `Term`.